An exhibit piece that invites users to understand internet segregation based on existing racial biases in the society.

 Our interviews with the researcher had a strong take away that the researcher compares web pathways to highways and internet segregation to discrimination in a city.
 So we wanted our project to have a 'city 'element in it while talking about differences.
 We ideated a bunch of concepts and presented it to a few of our friends and classmates to see what they interpret out of it and to see if the message was clear.
 In the initial concepts, we abstracted privilege with shapes and the goal is to find the most diverse neighborhood to live in.

 After user testing, we found that abstracting inequality wasn't communicating the message of discrimination and segregation.
 Moreover, it did not make them question about the internet.
 Some of the questions we asked while reiterating the concept are:

 How do we force comparison?

 How to design it so that users are willing to interact more than once?

 How to make it clear that different profiles end up in different places?

 LOW & HI FIDELITY PROTOTYPES

-We decided to go with direct filters(Income, Race, and Education) on the physical interface that decides where the user should be living on the fictional map.
+In the initial paper prototypes, we decided to go with direct filters(Income, Race, and Education) on the physical interface that decides where the user should be living on the fictional map.
 Special attention was given to the color palette and iconography of the map to depict good and bad neighborhoods

 There are two tech components to this interactive exhibit - Tangible and Digital.
 The tangible kiosk acts as an input and the visuals on the screen are the output.
 We used rotary encoders, buttons and a limit switch as inputs to the master MKR1000 which then communicates with the slave Arduino UNO which is connected to the Neopixels.
 We used a master and slave Arduinos merely because of insufficient pins on the MKR1000.
 Visuals are created on P5.js using a P5 scene library that talks to the browser using Node.
 These visuals are projected on a custom map cut on a CNC using projection mapping.